-- 3.3.2 If the Independent Adviser determines that the work of the expert is not adequate, the Independent Adviser should agree with the expert on the nature and extent of further work to be performed by the expert. - 3.3.3 It is expected that the expert's assessment complies with applicable valuation standards and guidelines.
-If this is not the case, the Independent Adviser should clearly disclose this together with the justifications for such non-compliance and its significance on the Independent Adviser's opinion. - 3.3.4 The Independent Adviser is still responsible for its opinion even if it relies on the work of the expert as part of its evaluation.
+- (iv) cross-checking the reasonableness of the results derived by the expert, wherever possible. - 3.3.2 It is expected that the expert's assessment complies with applicable valuation standards and guidelines.
+If this is not the case, the Independent Adviser should clearly disclose this together with the justifications for such non-compliance and its significance on the Independent Adviser's opinion.